- Study at Deakin

-You can find many but not all of the streaming videos that are available through the Library by searching the Library catalogue.
+You can find many but not all of the streaming videos that are available through the Library by using Library Search.
 The rest can be found by searching the streaming video platforms.

 Our streaming video help page offers help on finding and accessing streaming video content, as well as individual platform help for our main providers.